 SUNDAY JULY 21ST

-8.00 pm: OFFICIAL OPENING OF THE 2019 MACGILL SUMMER SCHOOL by H.E.
-Mrs Deike Poltzel, German Ambassador to Ireland
+8.00 PM: OFFICIAL OPENING OF THE 39TH ANNUAL MACGILL SUMMER SCHOOL by H.E.
+Mrs Deike Poltzel, Ambassador of the Federal Republic of Germany to Ireland

-8.45 pm: THE 19TH ANNUAL JOHN HUME LECTURE to be delivered by US Congressman, Brendan Boyle Democrat Representative of Pennsylvania’s 2nd Congressional District
+8.45 PM: THE 19TH ANNUAL JOHN HUME LECTURE to be delivered by The Hon.
+Mr. Justice Peter Charleton Judge of the Supreme Court of Ireland

 MONDAY JULY 22ND